-For many of us New Year means it’s time to reflect back on the last 12 months and resolve to do better in certain areas.
+For many of us, New Year means it’s time to reflect back on the last 12 months and resolve to do better in certain areas.
 Whether it’s exercise, diet or getting up earlier, there are lots of ways everyone can benefit from making resolutions.
 Your children especially can learn a lot about self-discipline and start to see the value in setting resolutions and goals.
 In fact, lots of kids find it a fun way to start the year.
-Here’s some ways you can help your children make their New Year’s resolutions for 2018.
+Here are some ways you can help your children make their New Year’s resolutions for the upcoming year.

 Focus on the positives